dandisy/webcore-base/README.md

     password for all accounts : password

-To try it you can start generating admin page for manage (CRUD) of our pages, by running the following artisan command :
+To try generator you can start generating admin page for manage (CRUD) of our pages, by running the following artisan command :

     php artisan generate:api_scaffold Page --fieldsFile=Page.json --datatables=true --prefix=admin --logs